 Inc. magazine has likened Michael Camp to "one of those reality-show hosts who crawl around in basements ferreting out neglected antiques," for his work with Fisher's Technology Entrepreneurship and Commercialization course.
 For the course, which was named one of 10 best entrepreneurship courses in the nation in 2011 by Inc., Camp, searches the labs at Ohio State and other organizations for technologies that have gone unnoticed commercially.

 MBA students along with technical majors and law students are assigned the technologies Camp uncovers to find marketable applications.
-Many of these technologies lead to successful entries in the annual Ohio State Business Plan Competition hosted annually by Fisher's Center for Entrepreneurship.
+Many of these technologies lead to successful entries in the annual Ohio State Business Plan Competition hosted annually by Fisher's Technology Entrepreneurship and Commercialization Institute.